How to Write a Content Brief for a SaaS Blog (Survey Results + Free Template)

 Propose a Headline

-The headline of your blog post takes the top spot of the content brief.
+The headline takes the top spot of the content brief.

 You don’t have to use them, but it’s always good to get opinions from a fresh pair of eyes.
 Your writer may spot something you’ve missed.

-Tip: if you have a headline formula (e.g. [Number][Keyword][Result]) that works well, put it in the brief.
+Tip: if you have a headline formula (e.g. [Number][Keyword][Result]) that tends to work well, put it in the brief.

 Expose Reader's Intent